fedhere/PUI2018_fb55/HW1_fb55/HW1_2_instructions.md

 ```$PUIdata```

-on my computer that is /User/fbianco/PUIdata.
-But you do not have a /User/fbianco on your computer, you have a /User/<yourname> .
+on my computer: the PUIdata environmental variable "stands for" /User/fbianco/PUIdata. (note that the $ is not part of the name but a way to tell terminal that I am referring to the environmental variable PUIdata as opposed to just the series of letters PUIdata) But you do not have a /User/fbianco on your computer, you have a /User/<yourname> .
 However, if my code refers to $PUIdata and you have defined a place

 ```export PUIdata="/User/<myname>/PUIdata"``` which contains the same datasets you can use my code without modifying it if my code used PUIdata instead of the extended path.